Legacity/SimpleParkourSystem/README.md

 - **Death Tracking**: Keep track of player deaths and use them to enhance the gameplay experience.
 - **Chat Formatting**: Customize player chat messages with level-based prefixes for a personalized touch.
 - **Scoreboard Integration**: Display real-time information about players, including online count, death count, and player levels.
+- **Mob Builder**: In-game Mob Builder, Were you can spawn a mob with specific health and names.

 ## Installation